Throughout life, we form new relationships with all kinds of people.

 The chances that your children will have epilepsy are very small.
 The risk increases if both parents come from families with strong histories of epilepsy.

-It would make good sense, however, for anyone with epilepsy to consult a doctor who specialises in genetic counselling before having children.
+It would make good sense, however, for anyone with epilepsy to see a doctor who specialises in genetic counselling before having children.

 Livewire for peer support for youth with chronic illness